Interpretability as Alignment: Making Internal Understanding a Design Principle: Limitations and Critiques of Interpretability

 \section{Limitations and Critiques of Interpretability}

-While interpretability is often positioned as essential for AI safety and transparency, it faces significant limitations—technical, conceptual, and practical.
-These challenges impact not only the reliability of specific methods, but also the broader epistemic claims made by the field.
+While interpretability is essential for AI safety and transparency, it faces significant limitations technical, conceptual, and practical.
+These challenges impact both method reliability and broader epistemic claims, as in Table~\ref{tab:limits-summary}.